SpecialistSteak/TaskerCLI/README.md

 #

 ### About
 <p>Tasker is a robust command line tool designed for efficient and descriptive task management.
 It allows users to add, set, print, and delete tasks through the command line, as well as change a variety of other attributes.
-Tasker utilizes picocli for its interface, ensuring that it will have fast performance and adhere to standard git-style terminal command structure for simplicity.
-Type <code>--help</code> or <code>--helpall</code> for a list of commands.</p>
+To get started with using Tasker, type <code>--help</code> or <code>--helpall</code> for a list of commands.</p>

 ### Installation